JarvyJ/rayimg/README.md

 ```

 I've done all of my testing on Linux and Raspberry Pis, so I can't quite speak to building it on other platforms.

+## Why `vendor`?
+Since this project is pulled into a buildroot build and some of the vendor files include `.c` files, we need to include all of them since they don't get pulled in correctly with `go mod vendor`.
+I'm currently using [vend](https://github.com/nomad-software/vend) for this.
+If there's a better way, please feel free to open an issue!